-Maybe these-and other-inconsistencies have been the reason for the extension of the classic profit-split concept from the initial 25% ratio to a larger range from 10% to 35%.
+Maybe these-and other-inconsistencies have been the reason for the extension of the classic profit-split concept from the initial 25 percent ratio to a larger range from 10 percent to 35 percent.
 But the major source of criticism of the profit-split method has always been its missing empirical evidence.
 The method has never been proven and confirmed-except by Robert Goldscheider's description of the Philco case and the fact that it was widely used and accepted.
+Therefore, the method is more practical as a tool for licensors and licensees in royalty negotiations.